DPL Runtime Controller SDK

 /opt/dpl_rt_controller/samples/

-dpl_rt_service NGC Resource package.
-For more information, refer to DPL Container Deployment, section "Pulling the Container Resources and Scripts from NGC" and perform the "Installing the DPL Runtime Controller SDK packages" step.
+Currently, the DPL Runtime Controller SDK supports only Ubuntu 24.04 operating system.

-When loading DPL programs with High Update Rate tables, HugePages are used for pre-allocating entries buffers.

-The required entry buffers size depends on the table properties (e.g. number of keys and table size).
+When loading DPL programs with High Update Rate (HUR) tables, hugepages are used to pre-allocate entry buffers.
+The required buffer size depends on table properties such as the number of keys and the total table size.

-This might not be enough for some programs, in such cases the dpl_rtd fails loading the program and logs an error containing the (
+dpl_rtd fails to load the program and logs an error message that includes the suggestion: (Try increasing hugepages number).

 namespace DPL_P4RT_Controller {